Skip to main content

 Overview

-This is a tutorial on using the Next Design extension to perform arbitrary validation on input model information and display errors.
+This tutorial demonstrates how to perform arbitrary validation on model information input using a Next Design extension and display errors.

-Let's create an extension using the .NET DLL method that adds a button to the ribbon and validates all models at once when the button is pressed and displays the error locations.
+Let's create an extension using the .NET DLL method that adds a button to the ribbon.
+When this button is pressed, it performs batch validation on all models and displays the error locations.

-• Defining an extension point using a manifest
+• Definition of extension points using a manifest

-• The set of source code created as a result of this tutorial is available on GitHub.
+• The complete source code created as a result of this tutorial is available on GitHub.

-• When you open the [Advanced Driving System Software Development] project from the Next Design sample projects, the [My Extensions] tab is added to the ribbon and the extension function is enabled.
+• When you open the [Advanced Driving System Software Development] project from the Next Design sample projects, the [My Extensions] tab is added to the ribbon, and the extension functionality is enabled.

-• When you press the [My Extensions] > [Model validation] > [Validate] button from the ribbon, all models are validated at once according to the following validation rules and errors are displayed.
+• Clicking [My Extensions] > [Model Validation] > [Validation] button on the ribbon will batch validate all models according to the following validation rule, and errors will be displayed.

-Validation rule: Model name does not contain half-width space characters
+Validation Rule: Model names must not contain half-width spaces.

-• To clear the displayed errors, click [Home] > [Model] > [Check Error] > [Clear Error] from the ribbon.
+• To clear the displayed errors, click [Home] > [Model] > [Check Error] > [Clear Error] on the ribbon.

 info

-• If you cannot find [Advanced Driving System Software Development], install the BasicSamples package extension.
+• If you cannot find [Advanced Driving System Software Development], please install the extension BasicSamples package.

-For information on installing official extensions, see here.
+For instructions on installing official extensions, please refer to here.

-The following steps explain how to create a new .NET DLL development project in Visual Studio and prepare a debugging environment for the extension.
+The following steps describe how to create a new .NET DLL development project in Visual Studio and prepare the extension debugging environment:

 • Creating a new project in Visual Studio